National heath-based standards protect vulnerable members of society from the impacts of poor air quality, including:

 Two additional AQMAs were also declared in other areas:

-- April 2010 - along the A19 corridor to the south of the city, following repeated exceedances of the annual average NO2 objective on Main Street, Fulford
+- April 2010 - along the A19 corridor to the south of the city, following repeated exceedances of the annual average NO2 objective on Main Street, Fulford.
+Due to an improvement in air quality in this area in recent years, this AQMA was revoked in 2020

 - May 2012 - along Salisbury Terrace, due to further evidence of elevated levels of NO2 in the Leeman Road area.
-Due to an improvement in air quality in this area in recent years, this AQMA is currently in the process of being revoked (October 2017).
+Due to an improvement in air quality in this area in recent years, this AQMA was revoked in 2017.